anthonhassel/woocommerce-mcp/README.md

 You can deploy a test environment using the provided `docker-compose.yaml` file.
 This is useful if you want to experiment or run tests before connecting to a real WordPress website.
 The test environment simulates a WooCommerce store for development and testing purposes.

+The WordPress test environment will be available at http://localhost:3000 when running Docker Compose.

 A sample `docker-compose.yaml` is provided in the `infrastucture/` directory.
 To run with Docker Compose:

 ```bash